v1.10.90-0e025b8

 AutoGPT Proxy Configuration

-AutoGPT is an autonomous AI agent framework that uses GPT-4 to complete goals by breaking them into subtasks, browsing the web, writing code, and managing files.
+AutoGPT is an autonomous AI agent framework that uses an LLM (configurable: GPT-4-class, Claude, or local models via Ollama) to complete goals by breaking them into subtasks, browsing the web, writing code, and managing files.
 Web browsing is a core capability that AutoGPT uses for research, fact-checking, and data gathering.

 Why AutoGPT Needs Proxies